cloudjumpercat/docs/README.md

 # Docs
 Test documentation site for the docs-as-code workflow.
+This repository is intended to highlight my DocOps experience, not my technical writing experience.

 ## Static Site Generator vs. WordPress
 Static site generators have the following advantages over WordPress: